 What exams do I have to take to be certified in New York State?

 New NY State certification exams were introduced in 2013.
 All candidates need to take a series of exams covering content and pedagogy.
 Click here to find out more.
 Jump Start offers a series of workshops, newsletters and support that will help you prepare for your exams and make sure you know when to take them.

 We receive notifications about job vacancies and we will send them on to you but you will need to actively search for a position.
 We'll help you with resumes and interviews and make sure you are on track as we guide you through the process of certification.
 Actual hiring decisions, however, are made solely by the individual school districts and/or principals.

 Does everyone in the program get a job?

 Yes.
 Everyone who continues the job search finds a job.
 Some students elect to postpone the job search and stay in their current jobs, and some students decide to switch into more traditional teacher preparation programs, and occasionally some students decide to work as a substitute teacher or teacher assistant for a year to get more experience.

 Where are the jobs?

 Historically, 80% of our Jump Start students find their first jobs in the Bronx.
-We understand that many of you are wary but here's a statistic that will knock your socks off - almost 75% of the Jump Start teachers who start in the Bronx, stay there!
+We understand that many of you may be hesitant, but here's a statistic that will knock your socks off - almost 75% of the Jump Start teachers who start in the Bronx, stay there!